 Share it proudly with your organization.
-At DEXMA, our communication team loves to receive these kind of insights.
+At DEXMA, our communication team loves to receive these kinds of insights.
 Why?
 Because they can use these figures with media to increase the presence of our work in the industry.
 You can probably do the same.

 Another key target for this kind of report is your CFO or financial team.
-They love numbers, and they are always looking forward to reduce costs (while keeping company’s profitable and competitive of course).
+They love numbers, and they are always looking forward to reduce costs (while keeping the company’s profitable and competitive of course).
 Have you ever shared a report about energy savings with them?
-If not, use the Earth Day as the “perfect excuse” to start the communication between both areas of your company.
+If not, use Earth Day as the “perfect excuse” to start the communication between both areas of your company.